vivrichards600/friendlytester.github.io/pages/java/junit/5_assertions.md

 So we've written some code that exercises our application.
 We've marked it as a test, but how do we know if our test was successful?
 This is where assertions come in.

 Assertions are important.
 Very important when it comes to automated checking.
 This is our attempt at replacing ourselves.
 When we run the scenario we are automating, how are we deciding if what the application is presenting us is acceptable?
-We need to work out what this is and instruct our code to do the assertions that meet that acceptable criteria.
-Fortunately they give us many options for doing this.
+We need to work out what this is and instruct our code to do the assertions that meet that acceptable criterion.
+Fortunately, they give us many options for doing this.

 ```java
 package junitlessons;